 Perceptions of degradation of Ecosystem services in a estuarine zone, center of Mozambique – Eunice Ribeiro et al.(1.0 MB)

-Link to pdf About Coastal habitats such as mangroves and estuaries provide important ecosystem services for human communities.
+Coastal habitats such as mangroves and estuaries provide important ecosystem services for human communities.
 These habitats are also some of the most heavily exploited by humans and therefore threaten natural systems.
-Nova Mambone village, established in 1957, is adjacent to an estuary, forming extensive mangrove forests, and the livelihood of the […]Read more
+Nova Mambone village, established in 1957, is adjacent to an estuary, forming extensive mangrove forests, and the livelihood of the villagers are linked with […]Read more

 Mangrove structure and condition in two contrasting utilization patterns in Mozambique – Celia Macamo et al.(1.0 MB)

-Link to pdf About Mangroves provide important socio-ecological services to coastal communities, such as coastal line protection, fish, shrimp and crab fishery, provide domestic fuel and building material.
-If excessive, the extractive exploitation of mangrove resources can lead to substantial changes in the forest structure of mangrove forests, and can also impair the provision of […]Read more
+Mangroves provide important socio-ecological services to coastal communities, such as coastal line protection, fish, shrimp and crab fishery, provide domestic fuel and building material.
+If excessive, the extractive exploitation of mangrove resources can lead to substantial changes in the forest structure of mangrove forests, and can also impair the provision of ecological services.
+This study […]Read more

 Application of IPCC guidelines in monitoring, reporting and verification (MRV) of blue carbon in WIO countries – Lilian Mwihaki et al.(8.8 MB)

-Link About Mangroves provide important goods and services and are vital to Western Indian Ocean coastal communities (woody resources, fish, ecological services, etc.); There are 9 species in the region; Madagascar and Mozambique have the largest areas; Mozambique mangrove area latest estimate: 2.953 km2 – the 3rd largest in Africa Country trend: increase/no change in […]Read more
+Mangroves provide important goods and services and are vital to Western Indian Ocean coastal communities (woody resources, fish, ecological services, etc.); There are 9 species in the region; Madagascar and Mozambique have the largest areas; Mozambique mangrove area latest estimate: 2.953 km2 – the 3rd largest in Africa Country trend: increase/no change in remote areas; […]Read more

 Coastal ecosystem and poverty alleviation in Cabo Delgado Province of Mozambique – Julio Machele et al.